-The Sierra Nevada, meaning "snowy range" in Spanish, is a mountain range in the region of Andalucia in Spain.
-It contains the highest point of continental Spain, Mulhacén at 3,479 m.
+The Sierra Nevada, meaning "snowy range" in Spanish, is a mountain range located in the eastern of Andalusia, Spain.
+It contains the highest point of continental Spain, Mulhacen peak, at 3,479 m.

-It is a popular tourist destination, as its high peaks make skiing possible in Europe's most southern ski resort in an area along the Mediterranean Sea predominantly known for its warm temperatures and abundant sunshine, check it on these Sierra Nevada webcams.
-At its foothills is found the city of Granada and, a little farther, Málaga and Almería.
-We recommend you booking a transfer to Sierra Nevada to get there in less than 2 hours.
+It is a very popular tourist destination, as it's Europe's most southern ski resort – thanks to the high peaks that make skiing possible.
+This area along the Mediterranean Sea is predominantly known for its warm temperatures and abundant sunshine.
+At the foothills is placed the city of Granada and, a little farther, the borders with Malaga and Almeria provinces.

 Parts of the range have been included in the Sierra Nevada National Park.
 The range has also been declared a biosphere reserve.
 The Sierra Nevada Observatory is located on the northern slopes at 2800m.